 3. You want a little too much alone time

+Emotional fatigue in relationships can make you want to distance yourself from your partner completely.
 That weekend you spent with your partner seemed like a good enough idea, until, of course, the first fight rolled around somewhere around the thirty-minute mark.
-Personal space in a relationship is great, but when you’d rather wait for a Monday to come around than be with your partner on a weekend, it’s definitely a cause for concern.
+Personal space in a relationship is great, but when you’d rather wait for a Monday to come around than be with your partner on a weekend, it’s a cause for concern.

 Related Reading: 6 Types Of Emotional Manipulation And Expert Tips To Recognize Them

 Of course, when stress begins to take a hold of your body, it’s destined to cause some physical harm over a long time.
 “You may have trouble sleeping due to high stress, accompanied by a headache or other symptoms of anxiety,” says Shambhavi.
 When your mind is constantly occupied and on edge, it will most definitely reflect on your health as well.
 An emotionally exhausting relationship can very quickly start feeling like a physically exhausting one.

 When you can confidently say something like, “My relationship is exhausting me”, owing to all the signs being in accordance with what you’ve got going on, it takes a heavy toll on your relationship.
 “When it comes to the relationship, the major problem is that you lose that intimacy and you do not want to be affectionate toward your partner,” says Shambhavi, talking about the possible effects of emotional exhaustion on relationships.